Divdude77/Python-Autoclicker/README.md

 ## Usage
 - Set the *key* variable to any hotkey you want to use to activate the autoclicker
 - The time.sleep() statement denotes the delay between each click.
 Set it to 0 for maximum performance (insanely fast, may crash computer), or values like 0.05 or 0.03 for more controlled clicking.
 You can experiment with this to find what suits your computer.
 - To run, run the program as administrator on windows.
 For MacOS, type sudo python3 main.py in your terminal.
+Press ctrl + c in terminal to end it.

 ## Screenshots
 #### Performance with time delay at 0: